loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 System-Level Functional Language (SLFL) is a language based on Girard's linear logic #todo[Should PLL be referenced here too?] created by Jean-Philippe Bernardy #todo[correct?].
 SLFL is proposed as an alternative to system-level languages, as well as being an intermediate compilation target for functional languages.
+Although the language is not fully implemented, there are parts we can use.

 In the master's thesis "Towards a practical execution model for functional languages with linear types" @nordmark2024 Nordmark implements a virtual